 General Grant Focus

-The Weingart Foundation considers applications from organizations working in the areas of health, human services and education.
-Highest priority is given to organizations or programs that provide greater access for people who are economically disadvantaged and underserved.
-Typically, the Small Grant Program supports requests for agencies or for programs where at least 70% of those served are low income.
+Weingart Foundation considers applications from organizations working in the areas of health, human services and education.
+Highest priority is given to organizations that provide greater access for people who are economically disadvantaged and underserved.
+Typically, the Small Grant Program supports requests for agencies or for programs where at least 70% of those served are low-income.
 Of particular interest to the Foundation are applications that specifically address the needs of low-income children and youth, older adults, and people affected by disabilities and homelessness.

 Generally, requests from organizations with less than three years operating history in the Southern California region will not be considered at this time.

 Geographic Area of Grant Focus